DataMonky/Coursera---Getting-and-Cleaning-Data/CodeBook.md

 4. Give column names (It is useful for merging/linking activity_labels to major data set)
 5. Merging two data set together
 6. Filter out only 'mean' and 'std' measurements
+7. Group by activity and summarise the data to get the average value for each measurment

 ##Variables definition
 1. train.x.df: variable to hold data reaad from "train/X_train.txt"